2019 Sebring shooting

 On January 23, 2019, at around 12:30 pm, five women – four employees and a customer – were shot and killed at the SunTrust Bank in Sebring, Florida.
-After being named a suspect, 21-year-old Zephen Xaver turned himself in to police.
-He has pleaded not guilty to five murders.
-On March 14, 2023, he pled guilty in the shooting.
+Zephen Xaver, aged 21, surrendered and was arrested at the scene by police after a standoff and the deployment of a SWAT team.
+He initially pleaded not guilty to five murders.
+On March 14, 2023, he pleaded guilty in the shooting.
+On December 16, 2024, he was sentenced to death.